 The Costume/Makeup Specialist is currently the department's only full-time faculty member in Technical Theatre and Design.
-As a result, she must shoulder much of the academic coordination of our Technical Theatre production program.
+The department does not have a full-time faculty member in Stagecraft/Lights/Sound/Design.
+As a result, the Costume/Makeup Specialist must shoulder much of the academic coordination of our Technical Theatre production program.
 At the same time, she must design and build costumes, hair and makeup for a minimum of two shows per year (usually the two largest show), which regularly involves instructing students during that process.
+Because there is no full-time faculty member in Stagecraft, the Costume/Makeup Specialist also ends up mentoring the Stagecraft Certificate students.